What Happens If I Don't Pay Property Taxes in New Hampshire?

 What Happens to My Mortgage in a Tax Sale?

-Because a property tax lien has priority, a completed tax sale process wipes out any mortgages.
-So, the loan servicer will usually advance money to pay delinquent property taxes to prevent this sale from happening.
-The servicer will then demand reimbursement from you, the borrower.
+Because a property tax lien has priority, mortgages (and deeds of trust) get wiped out if you lose your home through a tax sale process.
+So, If your loan isn't escrowed and you fail to pay the property taxes like you're supposed to, the loan servicer will usually advance money to pay delinquent property taxes to prevent a tax sale from happening.

 If you're having trouble paying your property taxes, you might be able to reduce your tax bill or get extra time to pay.

-Talk to a foreclosure lawyer, tax lawyer, or real estate lawyer if you're facing the loss of your home due to unpaid property taxes in New Hampshire and have questions about the process or need help redeeming your property,
+Talk to a foreclosure lawyer, tax lawyer, or real estate lawyer if you're facing the loss of your home due to unpaid property taxes in New Hampshire and have questions about the process or need help redeeming your property.

 To learn more about property taxes and other aspects of homeownership in general, get Nolo's Essential Guide to Buying Your First Home by Ilona Bray, J.D., Attorney Ann O'Connell, and Marcia Stewart.